blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

 H   1   1.0   2   109.5   3   120
 ```

 Now *GAMESS* will **track** those coordinates.
 In fact, *GAMESS* will be using those coordinates to calculate **gradients**.
-Rather than a gradient in each axis for each atom, *GAMESS* will use the gradient for the energy function of that coordinate.
+Rather than a gradient in each axis for each atom, *GAMESS* will use the gradient for the energy function of that **internal coordinate**.
 With **carefully designed** internal coordinates, this can speed the calculation quite a bit.
 Below is the input file for an AM1 optimization using the results from the previous AM1 job.

 ```{code-block}
 ---